mediassumani/SoccerU/docs/README.md

 ### Endpoints

 SoccerU follows a RESTFull Architecture.
+Below are the available endpoints.

 |       Verb          |      Endpoint        |      Description                           |
 | -------------       |:--------------------:| ------------------------------------------:|